mehtehtrollface/FLKinectPlugin/README.md

-# FLKinectPlugin - Kinect Integration Plugin for Unreal Engine 4.9
+# FLKinectPlugin - Kinect Integration Plugin for Unreal Engine

-This plugin exposes all tracked bodies to Unreal Engine 4.9.
+This plugin exposes all tracked bodies to Unreal Engine.

 ## Usage